NVIDIA-Merlin/HugeCTR/docs/source/QAList.md

 ## 24. How to set workspace_size_per_gpu_in_mb and slot_size_array?

-As embeddings are model parallel in HugeCTR, `workspace_size_per_gpu_in_mb` is a reference number for HugeCTR to allocate GPU memory accordingly and not necessarily the exact number of features in your dataset.
-It is depending on vocabulary size per gpu, embedding vector size and optimizer type.
+As embeddings are model-parallel in HugeCTR, `workspace_size_per_gpu_in_mb` is a reference number for HugeCTR to allocate GPU memory accordingly and not necessarily the exact number of features in your dataset.
+The value to set depends on the vocabulary size per GPU, the embedding vector size, and the optimizer type.
 Refer to the embedding workspace calculator in the [tools](https://github.com/NVIDIA-Merlin/HugeCTR/tree/master/tools) directory of the HugeCTR repository on GitHub.
-Use the calculator to calculate the vocabulary size per GPU and workspace_size per GPU for different embedding types, embedding vector size and optimizer type.
+Use the calculator to calculate the vocabulary size per GPU and workspace_size per GPU for different embedding types, embedding vector size, and optimizer type.

-In practice, we usually set it larger than the real size because of the non-uniform distribution of the keys.
+In practice, we usually set the values larger than the real size because of the non-uniform distribution of the keys.

-`slot_size_array` has 2 usages.
-It can be used as a replacement for `workspace_size_per_gpu_in_mb` to avoid wasting memory caused by imbalance vocabulary size.
-And it can also be used as a reference to add offset for keys in different slot.
+The `slot_size_array` argument has 2 usages.
+You can use it as a replacement for `workspace_size_per_gpu_in_mb` to avoid wasting memory that is caused by imbalanced vocabulary size.
+You can also use it as a reference to add an offset for keys in a different slot.

+When you specify `slot_size_array` to avoid wasting memory, set each value in the array to the maximum key value in each slot.
+Refer to the following equation:

+$slot\_size\_array[k] = \max\limits_i slot^k_i + 1$

-The relation between embedding type, `workspace_size_per_gpu_in_mb` and `slot_size_array` is:
+Refer to the following list for information about the relation between embedding type, the `workspace_size_per_gpu_in_mb` value, and the `slot_size_array` value:

-* For `DistributedSlotEmbedding`, `workspace_size_per_gpu_in_mb` is needed and `slot_size_array` is not needed.
-Each GPU will allocate the same amount of memory for embedding table usage.
+* For `DistributedSlotEmbedding`, specify a value for `workspace_size_per_gpu_in_mb`.
+The `slot_size_array` argument is not needed.
+Each GPU allocates the same amount of memory for the embedding table usage.

-* For `LocalizedSlotSparseEmbeddingHash`, only one of `workspace_size_per_gpu_in_mb` and `slot_size_array` is needed.
-If users can provide the exact size for each slot, we recommend users to specify `slot_size_array`.
-It can help avoid wasting memory caused by imbalance vocabulary size.
-Or you can specify `workspace_size_per_gpu_in_mb` so each GPU will allocate the same amount of memory for embedding table usage.
-If you specify both `slot_size_array` and `workspace_size_per_gpu_in_mb`, HugeCTR will use `slot_size_array` for `LocalizedSlotSparseEmbeddingHash`.
+* For `LocalizedSlotSparseEmbeddingHash`, specify only one of `workspace_size_per_gpu_in_mb` or `slot_size_array`.
+If you can provide the exact size for each slot, we recommend that you specify `slot_size_array`.
+The `slot_size_array` argument can help avoid wasting memory that is caused by an imbalanced vocabulary size.
+As an alternative, you can specify `workspace_size_per_gpu_in_mb` so that each GPU allocates the same amount of memory for the embedding table usage.
+If you specify both `slot_size_array` and `workspace_size_per_gpu_in_mb`, HugeCTR uses `slot_size_array` for `LocalizedSlotSparseEmbeddingHash`.

-* For `LocalizedSlotSparseEmbeddingOneHot`, `slot_size_array` is needed.
-It is used for allocating memory and adding offset for each slot.
+* For `LocalizedSlotSparseEmbeddingOneHot`, you must specify `slot_size_array`.
+The `slot_size_array` argument is used for allocating memory and adding an offset for each slot.

-* For `HybridSparseEmbedding`, both `workspace_size_per_gpu_in_mb` and `slot_size_array` is needed. `workspace_size_per_gpu_in_md` is used for allocating memory while `slot_size_array` is used for adding offset
+* For `HybridSparseEmbedding`, specify both `workspace_size_per_gpu_in_mb` and `slot_size_array`.
+The `workspace_size_per_gpu_in_md` argument is used for allocating memory while `slot_size_array` is used for adding an offset for the embedding table usage.

 ## 25. Is nvlink required in HugeCTR?